 To get better, Gomez entered a mental health facility in Tennesse, where she had to give up her cell phone as a part of the program.
 "You have no idea how incredible it felt to just be with six girls, real people who couldn't give two shits about who I was, who were fighting for their lives," she told Vogue.
 "It was one of the hardest things I've done, but it was the best thing I've done."

 For 90 days, Gomez participated in therapy and surrendered social media access.
 Even after completing treatment, she's dialed her Instagram activity way down.
 (According to Vogue, the app isn't even installed on her phone anymore and an assistant has her password.)
+According to Dr. Sanam Hafeez, a NYC-based neuropsychologist, CBT is a good tool in investing in yourself, discipline, and self-monitoring, which pays dividends in other areas of your life too, (like productivity at work, being present in conversations, and committing to being in the moment with important people like spouses and children).

 Instead, try an app that will make you feel actively good about yourself, like our favorite mindfulness and meditation app of the moment: Stop Breathe & Think.